Payroll Assistant Salary

 Payroll Assistants generally report applying a varied skill set to their work.
 Most notably, skills in Payroll Tax Compliance, ADP Payroll System, Payroll Administration, and Microsoft Office are correlated to pay that is above average, with boosts between 4 percent and 12 percent.
 Skills that are correlated to lower pay, on the other hand, include Quickbooks.
 For most people, competency in Data Entry indicates knowledge of Microsoft Word and ADP Payroll System.

 Pay by Experience for a Payroll Assistant has a positive trend.
 An entry-level Payroll Assistant with less than 5 years of experience can expect to earn an average total compensation of $32,000 based on 212 salaries provided by anonymous users.
 Average total compensation includes tips, bonus, and overtime pay.
 A Payroll Assistant with mid-career experience which includes employees with 5 to 10 years of experience can expect to earn an average total compensation of $39,000 based on 79 salaries.
 An experienced Payroll Assistant which includes employees with 10 to 20 years of experience can expect to earn an average total compensation of $40,000 based on 63 salaries.
 A Payroll Assistant with late-career experience which includes employees with greater than 20 years of experience can expect to earn an average total compensation of $40,000 based on 18 salaries.

 Pay Difference by Location

-New York offers some of the highest pay in the country for Payroll Assistants, 25 percent above the national average.
+Payroll Assistants will find that New York offers an impressive pay rate, one which exceeds the national average by 43 percent.
 Payroll Assistants will also find cushy salaries in Seattle (+21 percent) and Los Angeles (+4 percent).
-In Houston, salaries are 3 percent below the national average and represent the lowest-paying market.

 Payroll Assistant Reviews